 Millions of Americans have been financially affected by the Coronavirus pandemic.
 This includes people who are sick or were laid off or furloughed from their jobs.
 If that includes you and your family, you should make a plan for how you’ll spend the government relief payment.
-Each household’s situation is different, but there are some priorities you should keep in mind that will help you make a plan:
+Each household’s situation is different, but below are some priorities you should keep in mind that will help you make a plan.

 Food & Medications

 The most important thing you should spend your money on is keeping your family healthy.
 This means putting nutritious foods on the table and purchasing necessary medications.
 Be cautious going to grocery stores and pharmacies – practice social distancing and wash your hands regularly.
 Keep in mind that you should purchase fresh foods as well as non-perishable items, like rice, beans and canned vegetables.

 Next you should buy other items that you consider necessities.
 This includes hygiene items like soap, toilet paper and wipes.
 Cleaning products should also be considered necessities, unless you are fully stocked with enough supplies for a few weeks.
 Avoid purchasing supplies for too far out or buying items that you won’t use.
 You may be able to order some of these items online or you may have better luck arriving at a store in the morning when it opens.

 Many utility providers have stated that they will continue to provide their services even if you are unable to make the payments.
 Some are extending the payment due dates and waiving late fees.
 However don’t take our word for it, check with your specific utility providers to learn about their policies.
 Avoid getting behind on payments and allocate some of the money you receive from the government to paying utility bills.
 If you’re stuck inside your home, keeping power and water on is a priority.

 Learn about different types of bank accounts to find the right one for your lifestyle to help you reach your financial goals.